HotTesting/8-js-ui-wdio-DenysBarkan/README.md

-# startit js ui automation course #8

-## Test Automation for the online store
+## Project of Test Automation for the online store

 The automated tests in this project work with a model of the online store.
 The tests are covered all of the most important functionality for the typical online store.